library-data-platform/ldp/doc/Admin_Guide.md

 frequently queried data to copy them into columnar tables.
-However, please note that prior to PostgreSQL 13, `pg_dump` does not include these columnar data in backups; so the original tables should be retained.
+However, please note that prior to PostgreSQL 13, `pg_dump` does not include these columnar data in backups; so the original tables should be retained as well.

-Amazon/AWS Relational Database Service (RDS) does not support cstore_fdw.
+Amazon/AWS Relational Database Service (RDS) does not currently support cstore_fdw.
 In order to use cstore_fdw in AWS, PostgreSQL can be installed on an EC2 instance, although this is a more manual process than deploying PostgreSQL in RDS.

 Recent versions of Debian Linux support installing cstore_fdw via the `apt` package manager.